BenRogersWPG/WebSearch/README.md

 ## Features

-- Extension Settings for your own customizations
+- Extension Settings for your own customizations (choose literally any website with a search feature)
+- **NEW** Available as a right click menu for easy access
 - Simple and clean Command Pallete entry
 - Easy to use and configure

 ## How To Use

 To utilize the extension:

+### Via Context Menu

+1. Select the text in your code to search for
+2. Right click and select "Web Search" from dropdown menu

+### Via Command Pallete

 1. Select the text in your code to search for
 2. Open the Command Palette and select the "Web Search" item from the dropdown menu